BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Acknowledgment

 \section{Acknowledgment}

-R.Z.Z and J.S.L thank Babak Shahbaba for the GPU resources.
-R.Z.Z thank Christopher E. Miles for the helpful discussion on the example of inferring stochastic rates from particle positions.
-J.S.L acknowledges partial support from the National Science Foundation through grants DMS-2309800, DMS-1953410 and DMS-1763272 and the Simons Foundation (594598QN) for an NSF-Simons Center for Multiscale Cell Fate Research.
+R.Z.Z and J.S.L thank Babak Shahbaba for GPU resources.
+J.S.L acknowledges partial support from the National Science Foundation through grants DMS-2309800 and DMS-1763272 and the Simons Foundation (594598QN) for an NSF-Simons Center for Multiscale Cell Fate Research.
+C.E.M was partially supported by a NSF CAREER grant DMS-2339241.